sebastian-software/pofile-ts/README.md

 ## Credits

-Originally based on [node-po](https://github.com/mikejholly/node-po) by Michael Holly.
+This is a modernized fork of [pofile](https://github.com/rubenv/pofile) by Ruben Vermeersch, which was originally based on [node-po](https://github.com/mikejholly/node-po) by Michael Holly.

 Maintained by [Sebastian Software](https://sebastian-software.de/).

 ## License